 Hidden alongside the Mississippi River Boulevard’s trees is the beautiful Hidden Falls Regional Park.
 The park features a spring-fed waterfall, trails, a sandy beach area, and scenic picnic spots.

 The place is great for spending a summer day bird watching, fishing, walking, or biking.
-It is an easy hike to the charming waterfall hidden just below the Mississippi River Blvd.
-The walk is child-friendly, so your young ones won’t struggle if they tag along with you.
+There’s an easy hiking trail to the charming waterfall, and the walk is child-friendly, so your young ones won’t struggle if they tag along with you.

-Itasca State Park Beach sits on the Mississippi River and features shallow water and soft sands.
+Itasca State Park Beach features shallow water and soft sands.
 The water barely reached my knees, which makes the beach perfect for toddlers and young children learning to swim.

 If they’ve had enough of the water, young ones can take a break from swimming and head to the playground on the beach.